rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 4.1.2 =
+= 4.1.3 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Update the original audio URL with transcoded audio URL in activity.
+Fix audio/video time duration on media thumbnail.

 == Sponsors ==